area2020/area2020.github.io/index.md

             <th>13:10</th>
             <td colspan="4" class="stage-earth">Invited talk: <a href="https://karpase.net.technion.ac.il/" target="_blank">Erez Karpas</a>
               <span>
-                  <b>Title:</b> <i>Automated Verification and Synthesis of Robust Social Laws</i> <br/>
+                  Title: <i>Automated Verification and Synthesis of Robust Social Laws</i> <br/>
-                  Based on Joint Work with Ronen Nir, Alexander Tuisov, Alexander Shleyfman, and Moshe Tennenholz.<br/>
-                  <b>Abstract:</b> Agents operating in a multi-agent environment must consider not just their own actions, but also those of the other agents in the system.
+                  Abstract: Agents operating in a multi-agent environment must consider not just their own actions, but also those of the other agents in the system.
 Artificial social systems are a well known means for coordinating a set of agents, without requiring centralized planning or online negotiation between agents.
 Artificial social systems enact a social law which restricts the agents from performing some actions under some circumstances.
 A good social law prevents the agents from interfering with each other, but does not prevent them from achieving their goals.
 However, designing good social laws, or even checking whether a proposed social law is good, are hard questions.
 We present approaches for verifying whether a given social law is robust under different planning formalisms, as well as techniques for automatically synthesizing a robust social law.
               </span>
             </td>